MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 ## Secure input

-In the machine registration tool, you'll have to provide secure inputs for registration and joining group.
+In the machine registration tool, you'll have to provide secure inputs for registration and joining the group.

 You have two options to provide a secure input:

-1. Type when asked: you'll be prompted to enter this data when needed.
+1. Type when asked: You'll be prompted to enter this data when needed.
 This option is an interactive action that isn't adapted if you need to do mass deployment.

 2. Redirect string/file to the silent registration application: